treasure-data/digdag/digdag-docs/src/internal.md

 ### Dynamic plugins

 Dynamic plugins are plugins loaded when a task runs.
 Dynamic plugins are loaded using an isolated class loader and isolated Guice instance.
-Dynamic plugins can access to only allowed resources.
+Dynamic plugins can access to only subset of internal resources.
 For example, dynamic plugin loader of operators allows access to CommandExecutor and TemplateEngine.

 An intended use case is loading operators.

 A dynamic plugin may be instantiated multiple times depending on cache size of DynamicPluginLoader.

 ## Next steps